Alleged terror mastermind with $10M U.S. bounty on head is freed

 His release came after a panel of judges dismissed a government request to continue his house arrest, which ended Thursday.
 Four aides had already been released.

-Placing Saeed under house arrest earlier this year was driven in part by President Donald Trump’s arrival on the world stage as well as pressure from China, according to military insiders.
+The government's decision to place Saeed under house arrest in January was driven in part by President Donald Trump’s arrival on the world stage as well as pressure from China, according to military insiders, and his release prompted a sharply worded statement from the State Department.

+The United States is "deeply concerned" about Saeed's release, given that Lashkar-e-Tayyaba is "responsible for the death of hundreds of innocent civilians in terrorist attacks, including a number of American citizens," the statement said.
+"The Pakistani government should make sure that he is arrested and charged for his crimes."

 "He was not only the mastermind, he was the prime organizer of the Mumbai terror attacks in which many innocent Indians and many people from other nationalities were killed," spokesman Raveesh Kumar said in a statement.